The Walrus Supper Club, Vegan Review.

 It’s an impressive looking dish with its pink pancake, deep red sauce and striking green leafy top.

-The pancake is a soft and light with the slightly sweet yet earthy taste of beet coming through, the filling has a deep meaty taste from the mushrooms, whose earthiness works well with the beetroot, and the cashew adds a creamy richness you would expect with a Breton crêpe.
+The pancake is soft and light with the slightly sweet yet earthy taste of beet coming through, the filling has a deep meaty taste from the mushrooms, whose earthiness works well with the beetroot, and the cashew adds a creamy richness you would expect with a Breton crêpe.

 The tomato sauce is just tart enough to balance the flavours without being acidic, whilst the rocket keeps the pallet nice and fresh for the next mouthful.
 The whole being more than its parts, the dish works well, and despite our table having members who don’t like mushrooms and beetroots, all our plates are cleared.